Rev. Timothy Warner- Senior Pastor

 A Montgomery County residence since age six, Katherine Williams grew up and was confirmed at Chevy Chase United Methodist Church.
 After graduating from DePauw University in Greencastle, Indiana, Katherine eventually returned to the area.

 She and her family moved to Damascus in 1999 and she began attending Damascus United Methodist Church.
 While there, she joined the staff as the cherub choir and girls chorister director as well as the piano accompanist for the Charles Wesley Singers, the church’s 60-voice youth choir.
 She toured with them for thirteen years under the direction of Rev. Walt Edmonds.
-In 2012, she joined Glenmont UMC as their music director, where she has served until the present.
+In 2012, she joined Glenmont UMC as their music director, where she has served until 2018 when she came to Mill Creek Parish.

 Katherine was a private piano teacher for over 20 years and taught pre-k and general music at Seneca Academy/Circle School in Darnestown for many years until joining MCPS as an elementary general/choral teacher in 2005.
 She has been the full-time music teacher at Little Bennett ES in Clarksburg since 2008.